 GEHA covers several models of breast pumps at 100%.
 Providers can advise you of your options at the time of purchase.
-Hospital-grade pumps are not offered through the national networks, and the purchase of a hospital-grade pump would be covered via the applicable plan benefit.
 You can order a breast pump no more than 30 days prior to delivery and the provider will ship it directly to you.

-The breast pump providers below are contracted providers you can contact, regardless of your location.
+The breast pump providers listed at geha.com/Maternity-Program are contracted providers you can contact, regardless of your location.